emwap/signature-paper/paper.md

 ## Contributions

-To address the problems above, this paper presents two contributions:
+To address the problems above, this paper presents three contributions:

 - We define a simple EDSL to specify type conversions and annotations when exporting a Feldspar function to an external system (\cref{the-signature-language}).
 - We give an implementation of the EDSL as a small wrapper around the existing Feldspar compiler (\cref{implementation}).
 The implementation relies on a simple interface to the underlying compiler.